Just a really quick post!

 I go through it with them.
 I have put this up on the board to remind them.
 This means, the start of my lesson is organised, its formal, its welcoming, with me standing by the door, greeting them with their names and an occasional tap on the back/shoulder.
 It allows for recall, for them to remember what we covered, it tells them whether their notes from last lesson were effective, it shows students that lessons are linked.
 They will know, they will be clear that the routine is stuck to and any detraction from it, will affect my behaviour towards them.
 I.E me saying firmly (and loudly) to remember the routine.

 The next routine is during the lessons.
+(Check out my What I Do posts too.)
 I am a stickler for presentation.
 However, I do not expect all books/writing/diagrams and notes to be immaculate.
 Nevertheless, I do expect every student to TRY HARD to be.
 So, the routine is to underline off old work.
 Write a date, title and C/W (classwork.)
 And, it is to ensure they always write in full sentences.
 The routine is to leave space for any unfinished task.
-I constantly remind students of the class blog; http://www.cheneyre.edublogs.org – I remind them work should be completed if incomplete using this tool.
+I constantly remind students of the class blog; www.cheneyre.edublogs.org (for example).
+I remind them work should be completed if incomplete using this tool.

 The routine before the end of the lesson is to go and get a highlighter and highlight key points, important areas and make their work a revision tool.
 I routinely remind students that their books will become their revision guides.
 They are NOT simply workbooks.
 The routine is to ensure that they understand any specialist language we have used in the lesson and to ensure these words are recorded in the back of their books.